2025-2026 University Catalog

 General Information

-MS in Advanced Practice Nursing of Adults and the Elderly Concentration
+MS in Advanced Practice Nursing of Adults and the Elderly Concentration (This program is no longer admitting students.)

-Students in the Advanced Practice Nursing of Adults and the Elderly concentration are prepared as adult/gerontology nurse practitioners and acute/critical clinical nurse specialists.
+Students in the Advanced Practice Nursing of Adults and the Elderly concentration are prepared as adult/gerontology nurse practitioners and acute/critical care clinical nurse specialists.
 The MS in Nursing, Advanced Practice Nursing of Adults and the Elderly program is designed for either full- or part-time study and requires completion of 50 units to graduate.

 Students in the Nursing Leadership in Healthcare Systems concentration are prepared as innovative and visionary nurse leaders ready to embrace opportunities in a variety of healthcare settings.

 The graduate program in Nursing Leadership in Healthcare Systems requires completion of a minimum of 39 units.
-The program is designed for either full- or part-time study and students can register through the San Diego or the Imperial Valley Campus.
+The program is designed for either full- or part-time study, and students can register through the San Diego or the Imperial Valley Campus.

 Admission to Graduate Study